PennLINC/FlywheelTools/Paper.md

 for addressing BIDS curation.
 In this paper, we describe the Flywheel platform, BIDS, and the software design approach in further detail in the Methods section.
-In the Results section, we demonstrate a reproducible BIDS curation workflow on Flywheel.
-We believe `FlywheelTools` brings an array of powerful functionality for curating data on the Flywheel database and interacting with BIDS data on the platform, whilst maintaining the simplicity and usability of the common `HeuDiConv` workflow and expanding on Flywheel's BIDS functionality.
+In the Results section, we demonstrate a reproducible BIDS curation workflow on Flywheel. `FlywheelTools` brings an array of powerful functionality for curating data on the Flywheel database and interacting with BIDS data on the platform, whilst maintaining the simplicity and usability of the common `HeuDiConv` workflow and expanding on Flywheel's BIDS functionality.